 In addition to interacting with these VPs, she will work directly with physician leaders on our priority initiatives, two of which are underway:

 Practice Redesign, Innovation and Clinician Well-being.
 This initiative focuses on improving health within Prisma Health.
 As one of the largest employers in the state with 16,000 employees, Prisma Health recognizes that the health of our employees and their families plays an important role in the health of our community.
 Dr. Neal, is working alongside Marty Lutz, MD, Chief of Special Projects, to create a positive environment for our employees by working to reduce administrative burdens, prevent clinician burnout and improve the well-being for all system employees.

 Behavioral Health.
 This second initiative seeks to enhance access to behavioral health care in the Upstate.
 In her role, Dr. Neal is partnering with Karen Lommel, DO, MHA, MS, Behavioral Health chief medical officer and division chief of Emergency Psychiatry, to address this critical need.

 Because people with mental illness often have comorbidities and varied needs for services, it is key that we work closely with our community partners to create innovative and holistic solutions that expand access to care.

-“I believe strongly in the value of holistic approaches to health,” Dr. Neal noted, “and it is exciting to be a part of GHS’ commitment to transform health care.
+“I believe strongly in the value of holistic approaches to health,” Dr. Neal noted, “and it is exciting to be a part of Prisma Health’ commitment to transform health care.
 I am particularly excited to work with such a phenomenal transformational team.”